roslovets/SP110E/README.md

 ## Tools

 - Controller: High-level SP110E asynchronous controller.
 Use it only in asynchronous environment (with `asyncio`)
-- **ControllerSync**: Synchronous adapter for high-level SP110E asynchronous controller.
+- ControllerSync: Synchronous adapter for high-level SP110E asynchronous controller.
 Handy tool to use from Python shell or synchronous (normal) environment
 - Driver: Low-level SP110E asynchronous BLE driver based on bleak library.
-Use it only if you're sure why.
+Use it only if you know why

 ## Examples